DuncanIdahoCT/seeed-mmwave-60ghz-presence/README.md

 4:16:01 PM - 6 minutes ago
 ```

-# Ready for a Trial Run?
+# Ready for Real-World Testing?

 Presence with Motion: